-62 Ell Regulation, s.
+&lt;sup>62 Ell Regulation, cl.
 51.

-63 EII Regulation, s.
+&lt;sup>63 EII Regulation, cl.
 46(1).

-- (8) Include for all financial values the dollar terms in which the amounts are presented. - (9) Total development and construction capex necessary to carry out the network infrastructure project according to the Consumer Trustee's authorisation or Minister's direction or authorisation. - a.
+Transmission Efficiency Test and revenue determination guideline for NSW non-contestable network infrastructure projects - Draft amendments project according to the Consumer Trustee's authorisation or Minister's direction or authorisation.

+- a.
 A forecast of development and construction capex the Network Operator will incur in the first regulatory control period. - b.
 A forecast of development and construction capex the Network Operator will incur in one or more subsequent regulatory control periods. - c.
 How the proposed staging of development and construction capex complies with the terms of the Consumer Trustee's authorisation or Minister's authorisation or direction. - d.
 Any actual or forecast development and construction capex the Network Operator has or expects to incur before the commencement of the first regulatory control period. - (10) Include matters relating to depreciation for the purposes of EII Regulation 47D(3). - (11) Be accompanied by an overview paper which includes: - a. a summary of the revenue proposal, the purpose of which is to explain the revenue proposal in reasonably plain language to electricity consumers; - b. a summary of the scope and terms of the Consumer Trustee's authorisation or the Minister's direction or authorisation and the network infrastructure project required to be carried out; - c. a description of how the Network Operator has engaged with electricity consumers and, if so, what feedback was provided and how that feedback has been taken into account in developing the revenue proposal; and - d. for each determination after the initial determination, a comparison of the Network Operator's proposed revenue cap with its approved revenues for the preceding regulatory control period (by total and by component).

 A revenue proposal must be accompanied by the information requested in an information notice issued under the EII Act.
-64

-The Network Operator must also provide a public version of its revenue proposal that includes a summary of its pre-lodgment engagement and any supporting information (including a response to any information notice) for publication on our website.
+The Network Operator must also provide a public version of its revenue proposal that includes a summary of its pre-lodgement engagement and any supporting information (including a response to any information notice) for publication on our website.